King-in-black/REST_API_Flask/README.md

 - `models.py`: Manages database models, providing an abstraction layer over the database.
 - `schemas.py`: Contains Marshmallow schemas that facilitate serialization and deserialization of database models to and from JSON format.

-Remember to replace `img.png` with the actual path to your image if it's located in a different directory or has a different filename.